Christianity in Nepal: 1951–1990

 After the overthrow of the Rana regime in 1951, King Tribhuvan opened Nepal's borders and appealed to the outside world to assist in Nepal's development.
 A number of Christian missionary groups responded to this call.
 The largest such organisation was the United Mission to Nepal (UMN), founded in 1954 as a cooperative endeavor between eight Protestant denominations.
 The first projects of the mission were the foundation of medical facilities in Tansen in west Nepal and in the Kathmandu Valley near to Bhaktapur; the work soon expanded to include rural development, education, engineering, and the foundation of other medical facilities and hospitals.
-By 1990 the UMN 'comprised 39 member missions, 420 expatriate missionaries, and over 2,000 Nepali staff'.
+By 1990 the UMN "comprised 39 member missions, 420 expatriate missionaries, and over 2,000 Nepali staff".
 Due to a 2002 decision to hand over most major projects to local control, the size of UMN is currently much reduced from this level.
 The UMN's work in Nepal has been defined and limited by a series of five-year agreements with the Nepal government, which clearly prohibit proselytism.

 The other major Protestant missionary organization to enter Nepal after 1951 was the Nepal Evangelistic Band (NEB).
-Founded in 1943 by the doctor Lily O’Hanlon, the NEB worked with ethnically Nepali converts in northern India during the 1940s.
-In 1952 O’Hanlon and her colleagues were given permission to undertake medical work in Pokhara; they established 'The Shining Hospital', which became well known for the high quality of its treatment, and in 1957 opened the Green Pastures Hospital for the treatment of leprosy.
+Founded in 1943 by the doctor Lily O'Hanlon, the NEB worked with ethnically Nepali converts in northern India during the 1940s.
+In 1952 O'Hanlon and her colleagues were given permission to undertake medical work in Pokhara; they established 'The Shining Hospital', which became well known for the high quality of its treatment, and in 1957 opened the Green Pastures Hospital for the treatment of leprosy.
 The NEB would later change its name to the International Nepal Fellowship (INF), and expand its work into a range of medical and social justice activities.
 It currently has a staff of over 400 and operates according to agreements with the government similar to those of the UMN.

 Unlike that in India and other countries which had been colonized, the Protestant church in Nepal was established under indigenous leadership, with a clear line of separation between the church and missionary organizations.
 David Mukhia and his wife Premi, who were ethnically Nepali Christians from India, established Ram Ghat church in Pokhara in 1952, which is generally known as Nepal's first church.
 Tir Bahadur Dewan and his wife Ratan, also Nepalis who had lived in India, established a fellowship in Bhaktapur in 1954.
-In 1957 a group of Nepali Christians from Kalimpong, led by Robert Karthak and including Gyaani Shah and Elizabeth Franklin, established a fellowship in Kathmandu, later known as Nepal Isai Mandali.
+In 1957 a group of Nepali Christians from Kalimpong, led by Robert Karthak, Rajendra Kumar Rongong and including Gyaani Shah and Elizabeth Franklin, established a fellowship in Kathmandu, later known as Nepal Isai Mandali.
 This would eventually become one of the largest churches in Nepal.
 From the 1960s, Christians encountered increasing legal problems, with prosecutions being brought for proselytism and conversion (see Political and Legal Situation).